 In October Woodley addressed a symposium on migratory waterbirds, organised by the Korean National Parks Service at Mokpo, South Korea.

 In December Lawrie represented PMNT at the 5th Meeting of Partners of the EAAFP, at Siem Reap, Cambodia.

-Woodley represented MNT at the 6th Meeting of Partners of the EAAFP at Palembang, Indonesia, where he briefed partners on PMNT aspirations to continue shorebird survey work in North Korea.
-That the New Zealand government was now directly represented at a Meeting of Partners for the first time was a welcome development
+Woodley represented PMNT at the 6th Meeting of Partners of the EAAFP at Palembang, Indonesia, where he briefed partners on PMNT aspirations to continue shorebird survey work in North Korea.
+That the New Zealand government was directly represented at a Meeting of Partners for the first time was a welcome development.

-In May a delegation from the State Forestry Administration and Provincial Forestry departments in China visited the Pukorokoro Miranda Shorebird Centre for a workshop on shorebirds and community involvement in conservation.
+In May a delegation from the State Forestry Administration and Provincial Forestry departments in China visited the Shorebird Centre for a workshop on shorebirds and community involvement in conservation.

 In June Lawrie represented PMNT at the 7th meeting of Partners of the EAAFP, in Alaska, where the grave situation for red knots on the northern coast of Bohai Bay in China was emphasised.
 Red knot are New Zealand’s second most numerous Arctic shorebird and use this part of the Yellow Sea as their major staging site